 Some ambiguity exists with this rider in the definition of an accident and its role as the primary cause of death.

 If affordable, it makes good sense for a policyholder to add this provision, especially if he has dependents.
-Doubling the death benefit will help ensure the financial security of his family.

 Cost of Living Rider